 As opposed to other occupations, the demand for Collectors remains high during economic downturns, resulting from customers’ difficulty in paying their bills in a timely manner.
 As a result, job opportunities should be favorable.
 However, employment growth for in-house collectors may be somewhat restricted due to an increased use of third-party debt collectors.

 In California, the number of Bill and Account Collectors is expected to grow slower than average growth rate for all occupations.
 Jobs for Bill and Account Collectors are expected to increase by 1.8 percent, or 700 jobs between 2014 and 2024.

-In San Diego County, the number of Bill and Account Collectors is expected to grow faster than average growth rate for all occupations.
-Jobs for Bill and Account Collectors are expected to increase by 24.7 percent, or 680 jobs between 2012 and 2022.
+In San Diego County, the number of Bill and Account Collectors is expected to grow slower than average growth rate for all occupations.
+Jobs for Bill and Account Collectors are expected to increase by 13.3 percent, or 420 jobs between 2014 and 2024.